h2oai/wave/website/docs/tutorial-counter.md

 :::

 :::info
-Each component in the Q component library populates `q.args` with its own value.
+Each component in the Wave component library populates `q.args` with its own value.
 For more information, see [Components](components.md).
 :::